hermesthecat/eimza/projectBrief.md

 *   **Database Storage:** The application stores information about the signatures in a database, including the file name, signature format, certificate details, and signature data.
 *   **Security:** The application implements security measures to protect against unauthorized access and ensure the integrity of the signed documents.
 *   **Logging:** The application logs events and errors to help with debugging and troubleshooting.
+*   **Admin Panel:** The application includes an admin panel for managing signature records and retrying failed signature processes.

 ## Technologies Used